TexDS/DADM_UT/index.md

 DADM_UT is based on the [free Excel add-ins](https://host.kelley.iu.edu/albrightbooks/Free_downloads.htm) for the Business Analytics textbook by Albright and Winston.

-The DADM_UT add-in independently maintained.
+The DADM_UT add-in is independently maintained.